TimoHeiten/heitech.LinqXt/README.md

 - Enumerations (ForAll, NotAny)
 - ArrayXt (standard Linq with Result as Array if array is input)
 - Slicing (like in python or other dynamic languages)
+- Stringextensions: RemoveWhitespace, Shorten, SwapCase, To and FromBytes

 ## Dictionary LinqXt
 - TrySubstituteKey